History of Cloud Computing: Past, Present, and Future

 There are many differing opinions on where the term and idea of cloud computing came from.
 Some people point to J.C.R.
 Licklider and his idea of an “Intergalactic Computer Network” that would connect the world globally as an electronic commons open to all.
 Others think it could have been Apple engineers Andy Hertfeld and Bill Atkinson in 1990 with their company General Magic, who built the Software Platform TeleScript.
-Whoever takes the credit, cloud computing has become an integral part of technology today when it comes to data storage, communication and security.
-Let’s take a look back and check out some of the biggest milestones in cloud computing’s history.
+Whoever takes the credit, cloud computing has become an integral part of technology today when it comes to data storage, communication, and security.

 Why Do They Call it “The Cloud” Anyway?

 The term “cloud” is one of today’s most frequently used buzzwords.
 Whether you’re talking about storage, computing, or security, people are always referencing the cloud.
 But what is the reason behind using the term “cloud computing”?
 The term “cloud” refers to a symbol of an unknown domain.
 When network engineers were trying to understand what devices were on what network and how they intertwined with the internet, they needed a way to illustrate and visualize it.
 Unfortunately, they didn’t know every single detail when it came to these networks, but needed a way to show there was a network there, but were still unable to describe it.
 This is where the cloud symbol was born.